kwlanham/Lanhams-Leadership-Processes/Clarify_Roles_and_Responsibilities.md

 * Clear [roles](#role-gloss) and [responsibilities](#responsibilities-gloss) enable accountability for results.
 * Hire the right people for the roles of the job.
 * Stronger team work, more successful collaboration with less friction.
+* Clarity about roles reduces waste due to people having overlap of work or conflict about who should do what.
 * Helps filling a [job](#job-title) when a person leaves the organization.

 ### Persons Affected
 All employees.

+<a name="mvp-reqmts"></a>
 ### Minimum Viable Process Requirements
 >Auditable: These requirements may be audited for evidence they were met.